-There are various reasons why you might want to install a GPS tracking device on your vehicle.
+Hence, many of them are installing GPS in cars.
+You might want to install a GPS tracking device on your vehicle for various reasons.
 Two of the main reasons are to improve a vehicle’s security and to be able to locate it 24/7.
 By installing a tracking device, the chances of recovering a stolen vehicle increase tremendously with the help of real-time location tracking.
-Apart from anti-theft purposes, businesses use GPS tracking systems to monitor the behaviour of their drivers, fuel usage and routes taken.
-GPS-based applications are also invaluable for businesses such as; car rental companies, ambulance services, distribution services and plumbing companies.
+You can share the location coordinates with law enforcement agencies to track down your car and save it from thieves before the situation worsens.

-Deciding the location of the device is essential because if you install the tracker in a spot where there is interference or obstacles that block satellite signals, the accuracy of vehicle tracking will be lowered.
+Deciding the location of the device is essential because if you install the tracker in a spot where there is interference or obstacles that block satellite signals, the accuracy of the vehicle tracking device will be lowered.

 Installing Hard Wired GPS Trackers

 The experts recommend fitting the wired tracking devices by a vehicle electronics expert, especially if you are looking to hide your tracker or have multiple trackers fitted in a fleet of vehicles.

 As for hardwired tracking devices, they need to be connected to the vehicle’s electrical system.
 If you decide to use a hardwired tracker, just locate a continuous power source that delivers 12v-24vDC.
 Make sure to check out the user manual.
 A red wire must be connected to constant power, and the black wire should be connected to the ground.

 However, our latest tracking device, DB2 Self-Install GPS Tracker, is an exception to the rule, and it is simple enough to be installed by people without any technological expertise.
 All you need to do is locate your vehicle’s battery, connect the wires, and place the tracker in your chosen location under the hood.
 You can start tracking your vehicle immediately in real time.